 PLEASE NEVER GIVE YOUR MEDICARE NUMBER TO ANYONE OVER THE PHONE!

-Social Security Finally Announces 1.7 Percent Benefit Increase for 2013!
-Monthly Social Security and Supplemental Security Income (SSI) benefits for nearly 62 million Americans will increase 1.7 percent in 2013, the Social Security Administration announced today.
-The 1.7 percent cost-of-living adjustment (COLA) will begin with benefits that more than 56 million Social Security beneficiaries receive in January 2013.
-Increased payments to more than 8 million SSI beneficiaries will begin on December 31, 2012.
+Social Security Finally Announces 1.6 Percent Benefit Increase for 2020!
+Monthly Social Security and Supplemental Security Income (SSI) benefits for nearly 68 million Americans will increase 1.6 percent in 2020, the Social Security Administration announced today.
+The 1.6 percent cost-of-living adjustment (COLA) will begin with benefits that more than 68 million Social Security beneficiaries receive in January 2020.

 New California Website for seniors: www.seniors.ca.gov.
 The Senior Gateway website is intended to provide seniors, their families, and caregivers with information they need to connect to services and resources, to find answers and solve problems.
 Information on such topics as: